AvraSaslow/hockey-tracker/Testing/README.md

 2. **"Device ID not found"**: Ensure you're using a valid device ID from the Garmin device list.

-3. **"No sensor data detected"**: This could indicate an issue with the sensor implementation or simulator configuration.
+3. **"No sensor data detected"**: This could indicate an issue with the sensor implementation or test configuration.

 4. **Test failure in sensor_test.py**: Check the specific error messages and fix the issues in your code according to the recommendations.